magpiemodel/magpiemodel.github.io/_tutorials/t02_gams.md

   - Several `[realization_name].gms` files with the realization description that links to the specific source code

-New realizations can be added by keeping that structure (more in [this tutorial](7-advanced-changecode)).
+New realizations can be added by keeping the same structure (more in [this tutorial](7-advanced-changecode)).
 In that sense, MAgPIE is easily extendable.

 ### Structure within each realization